Best Screen Protectors for Galaxy S7

 amFilm Galaxy S7 Screen Protector Glass

 When you're looking for a tempered glass screen protector, you ideally want edge-to-edge coverage.
 Otherwise you're left with an ugly edge around the perimeter of your phone.
-For a while, there simply wasn't a decent option available for the Galaxy S7's curved screen.
+For a while, there simply wasn't a decent option available for the rounded edges on the sides of the Galaxy S7's screen.

 Enter this option from amFilm.
-This tempered glass screen protector is scratch resistant and only 0.3 mm thick, featuring curved edges designed to contour to the curves of your phone and offering the best edge-to-edge screen protection you'll find for the Galaxy S7.
+This tempered glass screen protector is scratch resistant and only 0.3 mm thick, featuring slight curves designed to contour right to the edge of the screen and offering the best edge-to-edge screen protection you'll find for the Galaxy S7.

 Installation is easy thanks to the precise cutouts and solid border around the bezel of the phone, and you shouldn't notice any difference in the phone's touch sensitivity.
-It's also available in three colors — Black, Gold and White — so you can match the style of your phone while keeping it well protected.
+It's only $9 on Amazon and available in three colors — Black, Gold and White — so you can match the style of your phone while keeping it well protected.

 Maxboost Liquid Skin Samsung Galaxy S7 Screen Protector

-The Maxboost Liquid Skin protector includes two screen protectors for the screen — one with precise cutouts around the bits you want exposed, and the other a case-friendly option with cutouts from the edge around the top and bottom of the screen.
+The Maxboost Liquid Skin protector includes two screen protectors for the screen — one with precise cutouts around the bits you want to be exposed, and the other a case-friendly option with cutouts from the edge around the top and bottom of the screen.
 It also includes a protector film for the back panel of your phone, because it's made of glass to and susceptible to scratches and scuffs too!

 As you may have gathered from the name, these protectors require a wet installation with the included spray bottle.
 You spray down the sticky side of the screen protector, place it down on your cleaned screen and adjust it until it's just right.
 Then you'll want to use the squeegee card to clear out any bubbles then leave it to dry overnight.
 You'll want to be careful with it for the first few days, too, especially if you plan to slap a case on your phone too.
+Get a kit that includes everything you need for a successful, clean installation for just $9.99.

 IQ Shield LiQuidSkin 2-pack